opensavannah/opensavannah.org/workshops/index.md

 Only serious candidates should apply.
 We seek to foster an environment of collaborative, hands-on learning grounded in academic theory.
 If you own a laptop, great!
 If you don't own a laptop, we will on a case-by-case basis provide you with a loaner machine to use so you agree to a legally-binding agreement to return the laptop at the end of the course.

-The first series of workshops will focus on data and its growing importance in business, government and our everyday lives.
-Data is frequently referred to as "the new oil," and an understanding of basic data concepts is often a key differentiator in employment decisions.

 <h3>Slated 2018 Workshop Topics</h3>
 <li>Data Literacy 101: Learning the New Grammar of a Data-Driven World (begins Feb.
 7, 2018, meets once weekly for five weeks</li>
+<li>Human-Centered Design: Design thinking in everyday life (begins Mar.
+7, 2018, meets once weekly for five weeks</li>
 <li>Open Data: Unlocking Hidden Value (coming early summer 2018, application deadline April 1)</li>
 <li>Data Visualization With Little-to-No Programming Skills (coming mid-Summer 2018, application deadline June 30)</li>
 <li>Mapping 101 (coming early fall 2018, application deadline Sept.
 15)</li>
 <hr>
 <h3>Data Literacy 101 – Applications Now Being Accepted</h3>
 <h4>Instructor: Carl V. Lewis, M.Sc. in Data Visualization and Data Journalism, Columbia University; Owner, cvl.digital.</h4>
- This workshop introduces the data and tools available through Savannah Area Geographic Information Systems (SAGIS) as well as the U.S. Census Bureau.
+ <em>This workshop introduces the data and tools available through Savannah Area Geographic Information Systems (SAGIS) as well as the U.S. Census Bureau.
 It also reviews the 4 C's of understanding and presenting data: correlation, characteristic, comparison, and change.
 THe instructor will walk participants through a “data hunt” and other exercises to apply the data concepts to the actual data provided through the Census Bureau's website.
 For each training given, the instructor will focus on one topic (e.g., health or student survey data).
-The framework of the course was created based on advice and materials produced by DataTherapy at the MIT Center for Civic Media. <a href="https://opensavannah.org/apply-workshops">Apply here,</a>
+The framework of the course was created based on advice and materials produced by DataTherapy at the MIT Center for Civic Media.</em> <a href="https://opensavannah.org/apply-workshops">Apply here</a>